Placebo (band): B3, Loud Like Love and Forrest's departure (2012–2015)

-In November–December 2013 the band went on an arena tour in Europe and the United Kingdom to promote the new album.
+In November–December 2013, the band went on an arena tour in Europe and the United Kingdom to promote the new album.
 During February–April 2014 Placebo toured Australia, Mexico and South America.
 Beginning in June 2014, they went on a tour in Russia and Europe.
 In October 2014, they went on their first full tour of the United States and Canada in six years.

 On 2 February 2015, the band announced the departure of drummer Steve Forrest.
 The end of Forrest's career with the band was "very amicable" and occurred due to the drummer's intention to "pursue his own musical ambitions".
-Placebo announced that for the planned 2015 gigs a new sideman, Matt Lunn, formerly of the band Colour of Fire, who supported Placebo on tour in 2004, would take the drummer's seat.
+Placebo announced that for the planned 2015 gigs a new sideman, Matt Lunn, formerly of the bands Colour of Fire, who supported Placebo on tour in 2004, and Officers, who supported Placebo in 2009, would take the drummer's seat.
 Lunn continued to perform with Placebo during the A Place for Us to Dream tour.

 On 12 February, Placebo announced that they would stream their entire back catalogue for the first time in their history.